Skip to main content

 CVE-2025-10193 Overview

-CVE-2025-10193 is a DNS rebinding vulnerability in the Neo4j Cypher Model Context Protocol (MCP) server.
-The flaw allows a malicious website to bypass Same-Origin Policy (SOP) protections in the user's browser and invoke unauthorised tools on a locally running Neo4j MCP instance.
-Exploitation requires a victim to visit attacker-controlled content and remain on the page long enough for the DNS rebinding sequence to complete.
-The vulnerability is categorised under CWE-346: Origin Validation Error.
+CVE-2025-10193 is a DNS rebinding vulnerability affecting the Neo4j Cypher Model Context Protocol (MCP) server.
+The flaw allows malicious websites to bypass Same-Origin Policy (SOP) protections and execute unauthorised tool invocations against locally running Neo4j MCP instances.
+Exploitation requires a user to visit an attacker-controlled website and remain there long enough for the DNS rebinding sequence to complete.
+Once rebinding succeeds, the attacker's browser-resident JavaScript can reach the loopback MCP service and invoke Cypher tooling as if it were a trusted local client.
+The vulnerability is classified under [CWE-346: Origin Validation Error].

 Critical Impact